System Flow Chart

 Entity- Relation ER Diagram

-Entity Relation Diagram shows data in terms of the entities and relationships described by the data.
+The Entity Relation Diagram shows data in terms of the entities and relationships described by the data.
 An entity is anything in a real-world system that can be uniquely identified.
-It can be a set of person, place, objects, events, or even concepts.
+It can be a set of person, places, objects, events, or even concepts.

-A context diagram is a diagram that represents the actors outside a system that could interact with the system it represents the system as a whole and its inputs and outputs form or to external factors.
+A context diagram is a diagram that represents the actors outside a system that could interact with the system; it represents the system as a whole and its inputs and outputs from external factors.

 It is a useful system design to represent external factors interacting with the system itself so that system requirements and constraints can be studied very easily.